Over the last years “street photography” has become a favorite genre for many photography enthusiasts.

 By using or perhaps introducing the term “Introspective photography”, I am thinking about non-confrontational moments captured.
 Moments that can reflect a (your) mood or a personal feelings or vision.

 Yes, this all sounds a bit heavy but looking for a deeper meaning or layer transcending a feeling can be a rewarding thing after all.
 Introspective photography might just be the solution to make your work more personal.
+No more posing and fake smiles or thumbs up, please!

-In some places in the world like New York, Morocco or Amsterdam, people react totally differently and might object, question your motives and even get angry.
+In some places in the world like New York, Morocco or Amsterdam, people react totally differently to you and might object, question your motives and even get angry.
 Asking for permission is the first way to work around this but it will kill the spontaneity of the moment.
 Cambodia is a relief in that regard.
 Photography is widely accepted and folks are often just as curious as you.

 “I only know how to approach a place by walking.
 For what does a street photographer do but walk and watch and wait and talk, and then watch and wait some more, trying to remain confident that the unexpected, the unknown, or the secret heat of the known awaits just around the corner.”